Solvency II Association | Online Training and Certification

 - Fit to the business.

-- Understanding the internal model.
+- Understanding of the internal model.

 - Support of decision-making and integration with risk management.